 - Good suspension, better vehicle – Because it is the core part of the suspension.
 The suspension is an assemblage of springs, shocks and struts as the name suggests it absorber the motions.
 Whatever the shock can’t absorb, the body of the car deals with it.
 By this function, we can understand the need for an active suspension in short, capable which absorber.

 - Designed as you need them – shocks have a range of options to choose from.
 It can be created for particular purposes like shocks made for that specific carrier.

 The purpose, as we heard before, depends strongly on the location.
-The company doesn’t offer limits, but this is generally accepted as they put into substantial research into this field.
+The company doesn’t offer limits, but this is generally accepted as substantial research into this field.
 But the need for shocks is immense because when calculating the pros and cons, the pros win by a significant margin.

 Shock absorbers work to help lessen the impact that vehicles experience when they go over bumps in the road.
 They work by dampening vibrations from the wheels, which helps to reduce wear and tear on other parts of the car.
 This paragraph we will explore their benefits for drivers.